Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 6. Foundations of University Teaching

-(b) provide evidence that they have successfully completed a comparable course at another university.
+(d) can demonstrate they have successfully completed a comparable course at another university.

-7. Outcomes of Probation
+7. Outcomes of probation

 7.1 An appointment can be confirmed or terminated at any time during the probationary period.

-7.8 If the recommendation is to confirm the staff member’s appointment, the Director, People and Culture advises the staff member in writing that their ongoing or fixed-term employment is confirmed.
+7.8.1 When the recommendation is to confirm the staff member’s appointment, the Director, People and Culture advises the staff member in writing that their ongoing or fixed-term employment is confirmed.

-7.9 Termination of Probationary Employment
+7.9 Termination of probationary employment

 8. After probation